1951 Svenska Cupen

-Svenska Cupen 1951 was the eleventh season of the main Swedish football Cup.
-The competition was concluded on 22 July 1951 with the Final, held at Råsunda Stadium, Solna in Stockholms län.
-Malmö FF won 2-1 against Djurgårdens IF before an attendance of 20,267 spectators.
+The 1951 Svenska Cupen was the 11th season of the main Swedish football Cup.
+The competition was concluded on 22 July 1951 with the final, held at Råsunda Stadium, Solna in Stockholms län.
+Malmö FF won 2–1 against Djurgårdens IF before an attendance of 20,267 spectators.

 Preliminary round

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 First round

 For other results see SFS-Bolletinen - Matcher i Svenska Cupen.

 Second round

 The 8 matches in this round were played between 29 June and 1 July 1951.

 Quarter-finals

 The 4 matches in this round were played on 8 July 1951.

 Semi-finals

 The semi-finals in this round were played on 15 July 1951.

 Final

 The final was played on 22 July 1951 at the Råsunda Stadium.